WILL-TV: Programming

 In addition to PBS network and local programming, WILL-TV carries PBS Kids on one digital subchannel, and a mixture of programming from the Create and World networks on a second subchannel.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WILL-TV shut down its analog signal on VHF channel 12 on June 12, 2009, the official date when full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition VHF channel 9.
-Through the use of PSIP, television receivers display the station's virtual channel as channel 12, its former VHF analog assignment.
-The "WILL-TV" callsign was transferred from the former analog channel 12 to digital channel 9, and the pre-transition call sign "WILL-DT" was retired.
+The station's digital signal remained on its pre-transition VHF channel 9, using virtual channel 12.